GII/morphological_development/README.md

 It is structured according to the publications related with the topic of morphological development performed in the Integrated Group for Engineering research.

-For any doubt, write an issue or contact me at: martin.naya@udc.es
+For any doubt, write an issue or contact me: martin.naya@udc.es

 The Integrated Group For Engineering Research: https://gii.udc.es/